 As defined by the U.S. Environmental Protection Agency, the Emergency Planning and Community Right-to-Know Act (EPCRA) was passed in 1986 in response to concerns regarding the environmental and safety hazards posed by the storage and handling of toxic chemicals.
-These concerns were triggered by the 1984 disaster in Bhopal, India, caused by an accidental release of methylisocyanate.
+These concerns were triggered by the 1984 disaster in Bhopal, India, caused by an accidental release of methyl isocyanate.
 The release killed or severely injured more than 2000 people.

-To reduce the likelihood of such a disaster in the United States, Congress imposed requirements for federal, state and local governments, tribes, and industry.
+To reduce the likelihood of such a disaster in the United States, Congress imposed requirements for federal, state, and local governments, tribes, and industries.
 These requirements covered emergency planning and "Community Right-to-Know" reporting on hazardous and toxic chemicals.
-The Community Right-to-Know provisions help increase the public's knowledge and access to information on chemicals at individual facilities, their uses, and releases into the environment.
+The Community Right-to-Know provisions help increase the public’s knowledge and access to information on chemicals at individual facilities, their uses, and their releases into the environment.
 States and communities, working with facilities, can use the information to improve chemical safety and protect public health and the environment.